nforgeio/neonKUBE/Images/couchbase/README.md

 # Description

-The **neon-couchbase** is used to deploy pet Couchbase database clusters to a NeonCluster using the **neon-cli**.
+The **neon-couchbase** is used to deploy Couchbase database clusters to a NeonCluster using the **neon-cli**.
 The idea here is that being a persisted database, operators will need to give Couchbase clusters more TLC than they would stateless services.  **neon-cli** provides tools that help an operator treat the cluster service instances and data volumes more like pets than cattle.

 This is a custom built image that includes Couchbase Community Edition Server: